Contact us

 Aesthetics and Art Theory MA

-• Tom Ackers (MA 2011) is studying on The Independent Study Programme at the Whitney Museum, New York.
+• Tom Ackers (MA 2011) having completed the Independent Study Programme at the Whitney Museum, New York in 2012, has recently been awarded a 5-year PhD Scholarship to study at New York University, 2014-19.

 • Josefine Wikström (MA 2010) has begun a PhD in the CRMEP on Ontologies of Production and Performance.

-• Dessislava Dimova (MA 2009) was the Curator of the 2nd International Antakya Biennial (2010).
+• Dessislava Dimova (MA 2009) was the curator of the second International Antakya Biennial (2010).
 She is a PhD candidate at the Institute for Art Studies, Bulgarian Academy of Sciences, Sofia.

 • Jay Hetrick (MA 2006) recently finished a PhD in post-Kantian philosophy of art at the University of Amsterdam.